NSuer/User_Interface_Project_1/README.md

 ### Future Work
 - Future work- No project is ever fully done.
 What would you do next?
 This is also a place to discuss the work you attempted but could not fully complete before the project deadline- include screenshots to illustrate and document your progress.
+- A verse / what I've read tracker.
+I belive this would be a large undertaking and would be out of scopr for this project.
+Might explore if I have time
 - TODO

 ### Demo Video